Get tasty recipes delivered to your inbox! Sign up now

 • 1/4 cup apple cider vinegar or any vinegar

-• 1 Tablespoon honey or more to taste
+• 1 tablespoon honey or more to taste (swap for Agava or brown sugar to make it vegan)

 • 1–2 garlic cloves crushed